magarpr/T-Code/packages/types/npm/README.md

 "extensionDependencies": ["RooVeterinaryInc.roo-cline"]
 ```

-For detailed information on the available methods and their usage, refer to the `roo-code.d.ts` file.
+For detailed information on the available methods and their usage, refer to the `takara-coder.d.ts` file.